On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Impossibility result

-\textbf{Subcase 2b:} \emph{$s^{k-1}$ is invisible to $p$.} In this case we construct the continuation $E_{k-1}^r$ of $D_{k-1}^r$ shown in Figure~\ref{Ek-1}: after $r$ reads 1, {\ml} process $q$ wipes out any trace of the write steps that it has taken so far (by reinitializing its registers), and then correct process $p$ reads 1; note that by linearizability this is the only value that $p$ can read, since $w$ is not {\ml} and correct $r$ previously read~1.
-More precisely: \begin{compactitem}
+\RN{$E_{k-1}^r$.} We construct the continuation $E_{k-1}^r$ of $D_{k-1}^r$ shown in Figure~\ref{Ek-1}: after $r$ reads~1, {\ml} process $q$ wipes out any trace of the write steps that it has taken so far, and then correct reader $p$ starts a read operation on $\REG$.
+By the Termination property of the implementation, this read operation by $p$ must complete.
+Since correct $r$ previously read~1, by the linearizability of $\AW$, $p$ must also read 1.